dianafisher/events/README.md

 # Event Planner

 Event Planner is a simple application to create and view meet-up events.
+The application was built with Backbone.js and Bootstrap.
+Firebase was used for the backend datastorate, user authentication and hosting.

 ### Live Demo
 Play around with the [real time Event Planner demo](https://burning-torch-7549.firebaseapp.com).